joakimsk/docs/docs/remotectl.rst

 RMTAG <callsign> <tag>
     Remove a tag from the given point object.

-SAR <ON|OFF> <user-id> <filter> <reason>
-    Turn on or off SAR mode.
-The user-id, filter and reason arguments are used when first argument is 'ON'. user-id is the login-identifier of the user that initiated SAR mode, filter is a regular expression describing what callsigns to be hidden or 'NONE' if no filtering should be done on callsigns. reason is a short textual description.

 USER <userid>
     Announce that user is logged on to the system.
 NB: The userid can be encrypted (see below).